bernd/insomnia/docs/insomnia/unit-testing.md

 {:.alert .alert-primary}
 **Note**: Unit testing is only available for Design Documents at this time.

-Insomnia provides a way to test your APIs, all within the Test tab in Documents.
+Unetus provides a way to test your APIs, all within the Test tab in Documents.
 Organize multiple tests under test suites and run them all at once.

-Unit tests in Insomnia rely on the [Mocha](https://mochajs.org/) framework, and [Chai](https://www.chaijs.com/api/bdd/) for assertions.
+Unit tests in Unetus rely on the [Mocha](https://mochajs.org/) framework, and [Chai](https://www.chaijs.com/api/bdd/) for assertions.

 ## Test Suites